 Taiwan's economy is perhaps best known for its electronics industry.
 Since the 1960s, the country has evolved to become a leader in many areas of electronics, including the manufacturing of integrated circuits for computing.
-The country's exports totaled more than $318 billion in 2014 to primarily China, Hong Kong and the U.S.
+The country's exports totaled more than $388.49 billion in 2019, primarily to China, Hong Kong, and the U.S.

-Public companies in Taiwan are traded on the Taiwan Stock Exchange, which had around 800 companies listed with nearly TWD 24 million in combined market capitalization in late 2010.
+Public companies in Taiwan are traded on the Taiwan Stock Exchange, which had around 942 companies listed, with nearly TWD 36 million in combined market capitalization, by the end of 2019.
 The two most popular indices used by investors are the FTSE Taiwan Index and the MSCI Taiwan Index, which both track major publicly traded companies in the country.

 Investing in Taiwan with ETFs

-The easiest way to invest in Taiwan is using exchange-traded funds (ETFs), which offer instant diversification in a U.S.-traded security.
-With net assets of over $2.3 billion, as of mid-2016, the iShares MSCI Taiwan Index ETF (NYSE: EWT) is the most popular option for investors looking for exposure to Taiwan's growing economy.
+The easiest way to invest in Taiwan is by using exchange-traded funds (ETFs), which offer instant diversification in U.S.-traded securities.
+With net assets of over $6.4 billion, as of the spring of 2021, the iShares MSCI Taiwan Index ETF (NYSE: EWT) is the most popular option for investors who are looking for exposure to Taiwan's growing economy.

-Investors looking for an alternative may also want to consider purchasing American Depository Receipts (ADRs), which are U.S.-traded securities in foreign companies.
+Investors who are looking for an alternative may also want to consider purchasing American depository receipts (ADRs), which are U.S.-traded securities in foreign companies.
 Some popular ADRs trading in the United States include:

-- Taiwan Senticonductor Manufacturing Co., Ltd. (NYSE: TSM)
+- Taiwan Semiconductor Manufacturing Company, Ltd. (NYSE: TSM)